The non-perturbative sides of the Kardar-Parisi-Zhang equation: The Inviscid Burgers fixed point

 where $\mu_0$, $\mu_{\infty}$ are non-universal constants and $\tau_c$ is a characteristic time scale.
-This expression demonstrates that $z=1$ at small time delays, and provides the asymptotic form of the associated scaling function, which is simply a Gaussian.
+At small time delays, this is a scaling form in the variable $|\vp|^z t \equiv |\vp| t$, which demonstrates that $z=1$, and provides the asymptotic form of the associated scaling function, which is simply a Gaussian.
 It is compared in Fig.~\ref{fig:scaling-function-IB}(b) with the scaling function obtained from the numerical data, and the two perfectly match at small times.
 In fact, the solution~\eqref{eq:solC} holds in all dimensions, and thus shows that the value $z=1$ is super-universal in the sense that it does not depend on the dimension.
 Let us notice that this is in agreement with a result from calculations based on the replica method applied to the equivalent problem of directed polymers in random media, which found that, in the limit $d\to\infty$ where the replica method becomes exact, the dynamical exponent is $z=1$ when $\nu\to 0$~\cite{Bouchaud1995}.
+This is also in accordance with results for the deterministic and spectrally-truncated inviscid Burgers equation in $d=1$~\cite{Majda2000}.

 Interestingly, the solution~\eqref{eq:solC} also predicts a crossover to another regime at large time delays, characterised by a much slower exponential decay.
 Hints of this regime can be observed in the numerical data of Fig.~\ref{fig:scaling-function-IB}(b) as their lack of collapse in the variable $pt$ at large time, which indeed indicates a change of scaling.
 However, these data do not have enough resolution at large time delays to make a quantitative comparison with the solution~\eqref{eq:solC}.
 Note that a similar crossover has also been predicted for the Navier-Stokes equation and passive scalar turbulence.
-There, the large time regime could be evidenced and quantitatively confirmed in direct numerical simulations~\cite{Gorbunova2021scalar,Gosteva2025Euler}.
+In this context, the two temporal regimes can be related to the two different behaviours of the mean-square displacement of a Lagrangian particle in a turbulent flow, which behaves ballistically at small time and diffusively at large times, as shown in the seminal paper by Taylor~\cite{Taylor22}.
+This interpretation is expounded in Ref.~\cite{Gorbunova2021}.
+The large time regime could be evidenced and quantitatively confirmed in direct numerical simulations of such turbulent flows~\cite{Gorbunova2021scalar,Gosteva2025Euler}.